NorthernMan54/homebridge-alexa/README.md

 * Support for more than 100 accessories
 * Support for generation 2 Echo's and other Alexa devices not supported with the original version
 * Support for Speakers ( Tested with homebridge-yamaha-home, homebridge-soundtouch and homebridge-http-irblaster )
-* Support for Apple TV ( Supports homebridge-apple-tv )
+* Support for Apple TV ( Supports homebridge-apple-tv, and homebridge-apple-tv-remote )
 * Support Spotify playback controls on Yamaha Receivers via homebridge-yamaha-home
 * Support for door locks
+* Support for door bells ( Tested with homebridge-camera-ffmpeg )

 Alexa device names are the same as the homebridge device names.